The Queen of Halloween

 - Cross-Cast Role: Before her famous role as Elvira, Peterson even worked in gay clubs as a drag queen.

 - Distracted by the Sexy: Especially the men in her movies.

-- One big advantage of playing a character who uses a ton of makeup is that you never show your age, however even out of costume, Cassandra Peterson is still looking pretty good.
+- Older Than They Look: Cassandra Peterson was born on September 17, 1951.
+One big advantage of playing a character who uses a ton of makeup is that you never show your age.
+Even out of costume, however, Cass is still looking pretty good.

 - Real Song Theme Tune: As of Movie Macabre (2012), it's "What Can I Do?" by The Black Belles.